I Can’t Work. Now What?

-If you use vacation or sick time during your recovery, that lost time would be included in your damages and be submitted to the at-fault driver’s insurance company.
+If you use vacation or sick time during your recovery, that lost time would be included in your damages and submitted to the at-fault driver’s insurance company.
 Of course, the wages you should have earned during your absence are included in your damages, as well.
 It is important to document all the time you missed from work.

 Even if you receive disability payments, those typically only cover three-fourths, or some other percentage, of your salary.
 When settling your case, your attorney can make sure you also receive the missing one-fourth of your salary that you never received.